 It is not our practice to identify fixed fees for more than a year ahead as such fee quotes need to be reviewed in the light of events.
 If it becomes apparent to us, due to unforeseen circumstances, that a fee quote is inadequate, we reserve the right to notify you of a revised figure or range and to seek your agreement thereto.

 In some cases, you may be entitled to assistance with your professional fees, particularly in relation to any investigation into your tax affairs by HMRC.
 Assistance may be provided through insurance policies you hold or via membership of a professional or trade body.
 You will need to advise us of any such insurance cover that you have.
 You will remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

-Our invoices will be due for payment upon presentation and we reserve the right to withhold the filing of accounts and returns or other information until our fee has been settled.
+Our invoices will be due for payment upon presentation and we reserve the right to withhold the filing of a return or other information until our fee has been settled.
 Our fees are exclusive of VAT which will be added where it is chargeable.

 We reserve the right to charge interest on late paid invoices at the rate of 5% above bank base rates under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to suspend our services or to cease to act for you on giving written notice if payment of any fees is unduly delayed.
 We intend to exercise these rights only where it is fair and reasonable to do so.

 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.

 If our invoice remains outstanding for more than 21 days we reserve the right to charge additional fees of £25 per telephone call, e-mail or other correspondence in connection with pursuing the outstanding debt.

 We will only assist with implementation of our advice if specifically instructed and agreed in writing.